 A stove is just one part of your backcountry cookset, and unless you get an all-in-one design like the Jetboil models above or MSR WindBurner, you’ll likely need to purchase a pot separately.
 Stainless steel, aluminum, and titanium are the three most common materials in camping cookware.
 Stainless steel pots are the most affordable and durable—a great choice for heavy use—but they’re fairly hefty and don’t conduct heat particularly well (leading to hot spots where the pot is closest to the burner).
 Titanium is incredibly lightweight and decently strong, but like steel it’s not a great conductor (we recommend it for ultralight-minded hikers who predominantly use their stove to boil water).
 Finally, hard-anodized aluminum is perhaps the most well-rounded choice for most users: It conducts heat well, is relatively lightweight, and won’t cost you an arm and a leg.
 What’s more, hard-anodized aluminum pots generally come with a non-stick finish, making them the best bet for those who plan to cook over a flame.

-A superlight pot and canister stove make for a great minimalist set-up
+A superlight pot and canister stove make for a great minimalist setup | Credit: Jason Hummel

 In addition to a pot, there are a few other components to think about.
-One is cutlery, with options ranging from a set with a spoon, fork, and knife to a lightweight spork like the Humangear GoBites Uno ($3.50 and 0.5 oz.) that gets the job done for pretty much any meal.
+One is cutlery, with options ranging from a set with a spoon, fork, and knife to a lightweight spork like the Humangear GoBites Uno (0.5 oz.) that gets the job done for pretty much any meal.
 There are also a wide range of plates and bowl options, ranging from titanium to aluminum, silicone, and more.
 A choice here will ultimately come down to preferences on weight, packability, and price.
 Finally, there are a number of add-ons like coffee presses, tea filters, and other accessories for backpackers who like to enjoy a beverage with breakfast.
 We’ve used the WindBurner Coffee Press with our stove for years and like how well it integrates with the rest of the system.

 Pouring hot water into cup (morning coffee while backpacking)

-Titanium cookware is both ultralight and durable
+Titanium cookware is both ultralight and durable | Credit: Jason Hummel

 Traveling Internationally with a Stove